WEB STANDARDS

 Once your website has passed quality assurance, it is time to go live and link the site to your approved domain.
 During this process:

 - Take care of redirects.
-If you are linking to other pages on your website that are using staging/test links, those links will either not work or link to the staging site.
+If you are linking to other pages on your website that use staging or test links, those links will either not work or link to the staging site.
 Make sure that the links that are on your live site link to URLs that are on your live domain.

 - Generate an XML sitemap and submit it to Google Search Console.
 Also, make sure that your website is set up to be indexed.

 - Conduct a post-live quality assurance check.
-While conducting quality assurance before site launch should have you covered, it is best practice to verify that transitioning to a live environment did not impact the website.
+While conducting quality assurance before the site launch should have you covered, verifying that transitioning to a live environment did not impact the website is best practice.

 Website Redesign: Migration Strategy

 If you are redesigning your website, the new website steps still apply.
-If you are doing a complete overhaul of your website, it is important to establish a migration strategy during the strategy phase to mitigate the negative SEO impact.
+If you are overhauling your website, it is important to establish a migration strategy during the strategy phase to mitigate the negative SEO impact.
 Resources to get you started on migration strategies are below:

 Analytics and Tracking

-The ability to see user behavior on a website is imperative to understanding the performance of the site so optimization and content/design improvement decisions can be made.
+The ability to see user behavior on a website is imperative to understanding the site’s performance so optimization and content/design improvement decisions can be made.
 Foundational tracking tools that should be set up on a website:

 - Google Analytics

-- Siteimprove – in addition to user behavior, this tool is primarily helpful to check a website’s accessibility status
+- Siteimprove – In addition to user behavior, this tool is primarily helpful in checking a website’s accessibility status.

-If multiple pixels need to be set up on a website, it is best practice to leverage Google Tag Manager so all pixels and tags are properly organized.
+If multiple pixels need to be set up on a website, it is best practice to properly leverage Google Tag Manager to organize all pixels and tags.